Workshops

 A day of creative play for anyone interested in the music and movement, sound and the body.

-Plus evening cabaret with special guests.
+Plus evening for participants and guests.

 This special workshop will be a chance to develop skills and engage with others in a lively day of play.
 Using many years experience in theatre and improvisation Daniel Weaver will guide the day through warm-ups and exercises into open interdisciplinary play.
 Musicians, Dancers, Theatre practitioners and anyone interested in creative play can experiment and learn from each other in a safe, enjoyable format.